vzool/docs/extensions/hooks.md

 `application.boot`                | Before all endpoints are being set. app object is passed.
 `application.error`               | An Exception has been thrown.
 The exception object is passed.
 `directus.authenticated`          | User has been authenticated.
 The user object is passed.
+`auth.authenticated:credentials`  | User has request a token via credentials.
+The user object is passed.
 `collection.create:before`        | Before a collection is created.
 Collection's name passed.
 `collection.create:after`         | After a collection is created.
 Collection's name passed.
 `collection.create`               | Alias for collection.create:after